belelaritra/Auto_Certificate_Generator/README.md

 # Auto_Certificate_Generator
-Auto Certificate generator &amp; Email sender with attachment for Google Form (Quiz)
+Auto generate bulk Certificate from (Google Sheet / Local Excel File) <br>and send automated email with attachments (For all / For individuals with score > cutoff)

 # Sample Video